What we know about the coronavirus cases in the US - Local News 8

 California

-There are two patients in California: One in Los Angeles County and another in Orange County.
+Health officials in Santa Clara County on Friday also said a man became infected in China.
+Upon returning to Northern California on January 24, the man self-isolated and did not leave home, except to seek medical care.
+He was not sick enough to be hospitalized.

+Dr. Sara Cody, health officer with the county, said officials are reaching out to everyone with whom the man may have had contact.

-Details are sparse about the Los Angeles county patient.
+Details are sparse about a confirmed Los Angeles county patient.
 They’re currently being treated at a local hospital, though the Los Angeles County Department of Public Health didn’t disclose how long they sought treatment after exposure to the virus.

 The risk to Los Angeles County is low, the department said.